echeran/smile-of-murugan/webbook/chapter04.md

 Darśanasâra, lately obtained from Anhilwâd Pâțhan, Devasena, who gives his own date as 909, (apparently, from his constant use of that era, Samvat 909 = A.D.
-853), tells us that Vajranandi, the pupil of Sri Pujyapâda,
+853), tells us that Vajranandi, the pupil of Sri Pujyapâda, founded the Draviḍa Samgha in Matura of the Deccan in the year 525 "after the death of Vikrama".
+I give the two passages: (1) siripuṁjja pădasīso dāviḍasaṁghassa kāragovuttho ṇāmeṇa vajjaṇaṁdī pāhuḍavedī mahasattho // paṁcasae chavise vikkamarāyassa maraṇapattassa / dakkhiņa mahurājādo dāviḍasaṁgho mahāmoho //".

 names (such as Ulōccaṇār, Mātīrttan etc.), that Jaina cosmology and mythology is mentioned in the early corpus (e.g. *Puṟ*.
 175, *Akam*